nandhini2509/Rule-Based-AI-Chatbot/README.md

-# Rule-Based-AI-Chatbot
-A simple Rule-Based AI Chatbot developed using Python that responds to user input with predefined answers.
 # Rule-Based AI Chatbot
 ## Project Description
 This project is a simple Rule-Based AI Chatbot developed using Python.
 The chatbot interacts with users and provides predefined responses based on user input using if-else conditions.